Duke Undergrads 4+1

 Example: If you’d like a decision before you take the classes, apply for the term in which you’ll take them.
 For example, if you want to take the classes in Spring, you'd apply for Spring admission to hear back by December 1 of your senior year.

 Though admitted to MEng while undergraduates, 4+1 students will remain an undergraduate for four years before becoming an MEng student in the fifth year.
 Typically, matriculation will occur in summer term 1 after the spring semester of the senior year, and students will complete the internship requirement within 1 year of matriculation.
 Students will be charged as undergraduates for the first four years and as MEng students for the fifth year.
+The MEng program charges tuition by semester, and payment by credit is not available in the fifth year.

 Generally, Duke won't allow a gap greater than three months between a student's senior year and the transfer of credits from the student's undergraduate program into the MEng program.